Mutual-Visibility of Tree and Its Line Graphs: Introduction

-In this paper, the notion of mutual-visibility is studied in tree graphs.
-A mutual visibility set $S$ in a tree $T$ is identified as the leaf set of the corresponding Steiner subtree $T\langle S\rangle$ and consequently, the mutual-visibility number of a tree is equal to the number of its leaves.
-In \cite{VP_2}, the present authors introduced the concept of absolute-clear graphs.
-It is proven that every tree is absolute-clear.
-It is shown that the mutual-visibility number of line graph of a tree $T$ is equal to that of $T$ itself.
+In this paper, we study mutual-visibility in trees.
+We show that a subset $S$ of vertices of a tree $T$ is a mutual-visibility set if and only if it coincides with the set of leaves of the Steiner subtree $T\langle S\rangle$.
+In~\cite{VP_2}, the notion of absolute-clear graphs was introduced.
+In this paper, it is shown that every tree is absolute-clear.
+In Section~\ref{P5.sec4}, it is shown that the mutual-visibility number of the line graph of a tree $T$ equals that of $T$.
+We also establish a sharp lower bound for the mutual-visibility number of the iterated line graph of a tree. .